-- Rice Vinegar: Rice vinegar is made by brewing rice as the main ingredient.
-It has mild taste with the sweetness and umami of rice.
+- Rice Vinegar or Rice Wine Vinegar: It's made by brewing rice as the main ingredient.
+It has a mild taste with the sweetness and umami of rice.
 It's often used for sushi rice (vinegar rice).
 You can substitute it with apple cider vinegar or white vinegar with sugar.

 - Sugar: Any sugar is ok.
 I use cane sugar in this recipe.
 You can substitute it with honey and maple syrup.

 - Peel daikon

-- Cut daikon in half
+- Cut Daikon in half

-- Slice and enjoy!
+- Cut into thick slices and enjoy!

-Plenty of water comes out from the daikon while pickling.
-After finishing the pickled daikon, you can also enjoy the leftover juice.
+Plenty of water comes out from the Daikon while pickling.
+After finishing the pickled Daikon, you can also enjoy the leftover juice.

-Watch this video and learn how to cook daikon in 5 different ways.
+Watch this video and learn how to cook Daikon in 5 different ways.

-Thanks for Stopping By
+Thanks for Stopping By!

 This pickled daikon recipe is super easy and quick.
 I hope you will love it!

-Thank you for taking time to read my blog♡ If you've tried this recipe (or any other recipe on the blog), please give it a star rating below!
+Thank you for taking the time to read my blog♡ .
+If you've tried this recipe (or any other recipe on the blog), please give it a star rating below!

-Also feel free to leave comments if you have any questions.
+Also, feel free to leave comments if you have any questions.
 I love hearing from you!

-Chef JA Cooks is a Japanese food blog which share simple and healthy Japanese home cooking recipes include vegan and vegetarian.
-From traditional Japanese recipes to modern recipes with step by step instructions.
+Chef JA Cooks is a Japanese food blog that shares simple and healthy Japanese home cooking recipes, including vegan and vegetarian.
+From traditional Japanese recipes to modern recipes with step-by-step instructions.

 More Daikon Recipes You Might Like

-- Daikon salad
+- Daikon Salad

-- Daikon salad with sesame dressing
+- Daikon Salad with Sesame Dressing

-- Daikon miso soup
+- Daikon Miso Soup

 - Daikon Nimono Recipe (Simmered Daikon)

-- Kiriboshi daikon salad
+- Kiriboshi Daikon Salad

 - Prepare daikon: Peel daikon and cut it in half.

-- Massage: Put daikon and the seasoning in a plastic bag, and massage them well.
+- Massage: Put daikon and the seasoning in a plastic bag and massage them well.

 - Pickle: Close the bag tight, put it in a container, and pickle for 2-3 days in the fridge.